TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Tutorial.md

 of the atmosphere where clouds occur.

-To determine the lighting contribution at each raymarch step in (3), we will first begin by considering light that has undergone scattering once from its source (the sun).
+To determine the lighting contribution at each raymarch step in (3), we will first begin by considering light that has undergone scattering _one_ time from its source (the sun).
 As noted previously, clouds are a somewhat special case of volumetric rendering where multiple scattering events need to be simulated to capture the proper light intensity.
+Since this is computationally too expensive to be performed in real-time, we will instead apply approximations and alterations of the single-scattering lighting to roughly match the desired visual look.
+At each point in the raymarch, we determine the fraction of sun light intensity that has not been scattered or absorbed on its way to that point, then the fraction of light that will be scattered in the direction of the camera, then the fraction that will not be scattered or absorbed on its way out of the cloud before it reaches the camera.

 TODO